 K: We want to start off in the North Sydney area and expand out from there.
-In North Sydney, we want people into their favourite bars to see our product on the shelf.
-We want to see our bottle in as many bars and bottle shops in this area as we can and we’re going to do local markets so we can get in front of our customer and let them know we’re here, and they can come in and see how gin is made and talk to me.
-I’m open for anyone to come in to chat and talk to them about how it is made and then use that as our base and then expand from there into the national market and potentially overseas.
+In North Sydney, we want people in their favourite bars to see our product on the shelf.
+They can also come into the distillery and see how gin is made and talk to me.
+I’m open for anyone to come in and chat!

 Q: What was the first gin that took your breath away?
 The first gin you sat down and went “Oh"

-K: Me and a couple of friends had a share house when I was in the airforce and we were most Friday afternoons, someone would bring a bottle of gin and we would have a bbq and we would sit around and drink gin.
-And I guess that was 10-15 years ago.
-So before it was as popular as gin is now, we always sat around and had a gin and tonic in the backyard on a Friday afternoon.
-That was when I started drinking gin and thinking “It’s an exceptional drink to have on a warm day – it’s so fresh” The first one that came to mind when you asked the question was when a mate came around and brought a bottle of Bulldog gin.
-It was a long time ago but the first gin I had that wasn’t Gordons or pub gin and I thought “Oh ok, this spirit is a lot more complex than I have given it credit for.
-Let’s explore a bit further”
+K: Me and a couple of friends shared a house when I was in the Airforce and most Friday afternoon’s we would have a BBQ and sit around and drink gin.
+This was about 10-15 years ago before it was as popular as gin is now.
+The first one that came to mind when you asked the question was when a mate came around and brought a bottle of Bulldog gin.
+It was a long time ago but it was the first gin I had that wasn’t Gordons or pub gin and I thought “Oh ok, this spirit is a lot more complex than I have given it credit for.
+Let’s explore it a bit further”.

 Q: So if you’re not drinking gin, what would be your favourite tipple?
 What would you go to?

-G: I always say there’s a drink for every occasion, I think together we drink whisky.
+G: I always say there is a drink for every occasion, I think together we drink whisky.

-K: I guess we have went through stages of what we do and don’t like and drink.
+K: I guess we have gone through stages of what we do and don’t like to drink.
 Whisky at the moment is pretty high on our list.

 Q: What about gin do you think that it makes it so attractive to the Australian market?
 As you know has exploded in the last 10 years, especially.
 What is it about gin that is really resonating with consumers?

 G: I think it’s probably showcasing the Australian produce.
 I think it’s hard to do that in other spirits and the gin guys have really run with it.
-It’s something different to offer the gin market and overseas guys are really starting to pick that up too.
-Some of the companies are doing really well with their exporting and I think that shows that there really is a demand for what we are creating in Australia.
+Some of the brands are doing really well with their exporting and I think that shows that there really is a demand for what we are creating in Australia.

-K: And with the market moving towards drink less but better, there’s a couple of people’s mottos there.
-To me, it seems like before the gin movement there was a lot of people, the spirit wasn’t the centre or the focus of the drink.
-It was the everything else in there.
+K: And with the move towards drink less but better, it seems like before the gin movement, the spirit was not necessarily the centre or the focus of the drink.
 A gin and tonic was smashed with heaps of tonic whereas people are seeing that the spirit can be the focus of the drink.
-If you mix a g and t right, if you mix a cocktail with gin right, it becomes the highlight of the drink.

-G: I think for at home cocktails especially, the g and t is so easy.
-It’s not complicated and it’s easy for the customer.
+G: I think gin for at home cocktails especially has contributed to its popularity, the g and t is so easy.
+It’s not complicated and it’s easy for anyone to make.